 - Recognition in the annual 1EdTech Learning Impact Report that analyzes the awards to provide practical advice to institutions/school districts on what they should be considering to improve accountability, access, and affordability.

-The 2023 Learning Impact Awards submission period begins on January 31 and ends on February 28.
+The 2024 Learning Impact Awards submission period begins on January 22 and ends on March 1.
 Upon receipt of your application, we will send an acknowledgment via email to the applicant.
-There is a modest $500 processing fee.
+There is a $500 processing fee.
 This fee is waived for 1EdTech Contributing and Affiliate members.

 Each submission must designate: